inokoj/KyotoMMR/ExeLauncher/README.md

 # ExeLauncher

-This is a client application that caputeres audio data with pyaudio
+This is a client application that execute any programs

 for Kyoto University Multi-Modal Recording system